bhqrkxc888-spec/Limitless_web/PERPLEXITY_PORT_GUIDE_PROMPT.md

 Cruise Lines: Which major cruise lines use this port regularly

+6. ATTRACTIONS (6-9 depending on port, categorised)

+Provide 6 to 9 attractions covering these CATEGORIES (include what's relevant to this port):

+REQUIRED CATEGORIES (include at least one from each):
+- LANDMARK: The signature must-see sight (e.g. Sagrada Familia, Colosseum)
+- HISTORIC/CULTURE: Museums, old towns, cathedrals, historic sites
+- EASY STROLL: Walkable areas, promenades, pleasant wandering spots

+OPTIONAL CATEGORIES (include if relevant to this port):
+- NATURE/VIEWS: Parks, viewpoints, gardens, scenic spots
+- MARKETS/SHOPPING: Local markets, shopping streets, artisan areas
+- ACTIVE/ADVENTURE: Hiking, cable cars, longer walks, physical activities
+- DAY EXCURSION: Major attraction outside the port city (e.g. Pompeii from Naples)
+- FAMILY-FRIENDLY: Specifically great for kids and families
+- BEACH: Only if this is a beach destination

-6. TOP 6 ATTRACTIONS (Must-see sights for cruise passengers) For EACH attraction provide ALL of the following:
+For EACH attraction provide ALL of the following:
 - Name
+- Category: One of the categories above
 - 2-3 sentence description of the attraction
 - Duration: Suggested visit time in format "X to Y hours for a relaxed pace"
 - 3 Insider Tips: Practical advice (e.g. best time to visit, booking tips, what to prioritize, photo spots, what to skip)
-- Highlights: 3-5 from this list: Shopping, Food, History, Photography, Architecture, Gardens, Views, Culture, Art, Family-friendly, Religious, Museums, Markets, Beaches, Nature
+- Highlights: 3-5 from this list: Shopping, Food, History, Photography, Architecture, Gardens, Views, Culture, Art, Family-friendly, Religious, Museums, Markets, Beaches, Nature, Wildlife, Scenic
-- Good For: 2-4 from this list: First-time visitors, History buffs, Families, Photographers, Architecture lovers, Foodies, Active travelers, Art lovers, Culture seekers, Couples
+- Good For: 2-4 from this list: First-time visitors, History buffs, Families, Photographers, Architecture lovers, Foodies, Active travelers, Art lovers, Culture seekers, Couples, Solo travelers

-7. NEAREST BEACH
+7. BEACH SECTION (Only if applicable - skip for fjord/northern/city-only ports)

+If this port has accessible beaches, provide:
 - Beach name
 - Description (2-3 sentences)
-- How to get there from the port with distance/time
-- Facilities (sunbeds, restaurants, toilets)
+- Beach type: sand / pebbles / rocky / mixed
+- Water entry: shallow entry / drops off quickly / varies
+- Shelter: sheltered / exposed / partially sheltered
+- Crowd level: quiet / moderate / busy in summer / very busy

+Facilities (Yes/No for each):
+- Lifeguards (note if seasonal)
+- Sunbeds/loungers for hire
-- Best for (families/swimming/watersports/quiet relaxation)
+- Umbrellas for hire
+- Showers
+- Toilets
+- Restaurants/bars nearby
+- Changing rooms

+Access from port:
+- Walking time from port/shuttle stop
+- Taxi time
+- Bus route if available
+- Any notes (e.g. "steep path", "flat promenade")

+Best for: (pick 2-3) families with children / swimming / watersports / quiet relaxation / people watching / snorkelling

+Insider tip for the beach (1 sentence)

+NOTE: For fjord ports (Bergen, Geiranger), northern ports (Tromsø), or city-focused ports (Venice, Rome gateway), SKIP the beach section entirely and add an extra attraction instead.

 8. TOP 4 FOOD VENUES
 For each provide: